Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Do you think he would?"

 "Christ, I fookin’ hope not.
 But I could hardly fookin’ blame him if he did, either."
 Powell sat and sipped.
-"Just…**fook.** I’ve got my two best men in a bad way, I lost another, I might lose *another…* An’ that doesn’t touch what the Gaoians have going on.
+"Just...**fook.** I’ve got my two best men in a bad way, I lost another, I might lose *another...* An’ that doesn’t touch what the Gaoians have going on.
 Did you *see* Daar?
 Fook that, did you *smell* him?
 I’ve never once in my life smelled anger, before today."

-"I’ve been worrying about… longer-term things," Costello admitted.
+"I’ve been worrying about... longer-term things," Costello admitted.
 "How we’d deal with that kind of trap when—’cuz it won’t be an *if,* let’s face it - when we run into one again."

 "Aye.
 It *worked.* Which means the fookers’re going to do it again.
 And they’ll be building them solar focusing arrays up in their other systems even now, bet you anything."

 "Which makes their ships effectively unboardable, and their systems unapproachable."

-"Which makes *us…"*
+"Which makes *us..."*

 "...Obsolete."